How to Clear Cache on macOS Sonoma and Ventura

 - Close the about

-The Simple One Solution to Clear Cache on Mac
+How to Manually Clear Application Cache on Mac

 Now you know how to clear your system cache, application cache, and browser cache on your Mac.
 Please keep in mind that if you're not sure whether you can delete a cache file, you'd better keep it untouched.

 Actually, using BuhoCleaner to clear cache files is your best bet.
 It's risk-free and time-saving.
-Download it for free now.
+Have a try now.